-As you are aware, through the Tribal Law and Order Act of 2010 Congress sought to engage new federal partners to build upon previous efforts in addressing alcohol and substance abuse in Indian country.
+SAMHSA Administrator Pamela Hyde was pleased to testify before this committee in reference to the agency's role in implementing the Tribal Law and Order Act of 2010 (TLOA).
+Through the TLOA, as you are aware, Congress sought to engage new federal partners to build upon previous efforts in addressing alcohol and substance abuse in the AI/AN population.
 As a result, the Secretary of Health and Human Services, the Secretary of the Interior, and the Attorney General, recently signed a Memorandum of Agreement (MOA) to, among other things:

 - 1. Determine the scope of the alcohol and substance abuse problems faced by American Indians and Alaska Natives; - 2.
-Identify the resources and programs of each agency that would be relevant to a coordinated effort to combat alcohol and substance abuse among American Indians and Alaska Natives; and

-3. Coordinate existing agency programs with those established under the Act.
+Identify the resources and programs of each agency that would be relevant to a coordinated effort to combat alcohol and substance abuse among American Indians and Alaska Natives; and - 3.
+Coordinate existing agency programs with those established under the Act.

-The MOA specifically takes into consideration that suicide may be an outcome of, and has a connection to, substance abuse.
+The MOA takes into consideration that suicide may be an outcome of, and has a connection to, substance abuse.
 To accomplish the above stated goals, SAMHSA sought to establish an Interdepartmental Coordinating Committee (Indian Alcohol and Substance Abuse Committee) to include key agency representation from SAMHSA, IHS, Office of Justice Programs, Office of Tribal Justice, BIA, BIE, and the Department of Education.
-The Administration on Aging and Administration for Children and Families within HHS are also represented on the IASA Committee.
+The Administration on Aging and Administration for Children and Families within HHS are also represented on the IASA

+Committee.
 The IASA Committee has created an organizational structure to include workgroups to carry out its work.